 Crêpe: soft and compact, with a crinkle hand, and drapes well.
 This effect is obtained with silk threads that have undergone an extensive, and therefore expensive, twisting process.

-Satin (some call it Charmeuse to distinguish it for artificial satin) is soft and glossy on one side, and matte on the other.
+Satin (some call it Charmeuse to distinguish it from artificial satin) is soft and glossy on one side, and matte on the other.
 The word satin means "shiny silk" appearance.

 CAMIXA silk shirts come in

-- Sand-washed Habotai (two pockets, boyfriend fit).
-See our LETE silk
+- Sand-washed Mulberry silk (two pockets, boyfriend fit) in 15 colors and patterns.
+See our LETE Silk

 Benefits of silk